 We’ve moved the world to protect animals for more than 50 years

 We became World Animal Protection in June 2014.
-But while our name has changed, our determination to protect animals remains as strong as ever.
-We’ve grown, and so has our influence.
-And, just like our supporters worldwide, we know change is always possible – because we’ve been transforming animals’ lives since 1950.
+While our name changed, our determination to protect animals remains the same.
+Just like our supporters worldwide, we know change for the better is always possible – because we’ve been transforming animals’ lives since 1964.

 World Animal Protection: key dates

 1950 The World Federation for the Protection of Animals (WFPA) is formed